rspamd/rspamd.com/doc/modules/dkim_signing.md

 rspamadm vault rotate example.com
 ```

 During rotation, Rspamd creates a new set of keys for each algorithm represented in the vault.
-New selectors are chosen according to the current date and key type, e.g. `rsa-20190501`.
-Old keys are preserved but their expire date is set to stop their usage over `ttl` grace time (1 day by default).
-During this grace period, Rspamd will sign using **both** selectors.
+The new selectors are chosen based on the current date and key type, e.g. rsa-20190501.
+The old keys are preserved, but their expiration date is set to stop their use after the ttl grace period (1 day by default).
+During this grace period, Rspamd will sign using both selectors.

-For example, if you have `rsa-20190501` and `ed25519-20190501` selectors and you want to roll them to `20190601` then two new keys will be created: `rsa-20190601` and `ed25519-20190601`.
-For the grace period, specifically to `20190602`, Rspamd will produce 4 DKIM signatures to allow DNS rollover for the new key.
-This logic allows to have safe and secure keys rotation providing enough time to work around various DNS caches.
+For example, if you have rsa-20190501 and ed25519-20190501 selectors and you want to roll them to 20190601, two new keys will be created: rsa-20190601 and ed25519-20190601.
+For the grace period, specifically until 20190602, Rspamd will produce four DKIM signatures to allow DNS rollover for the new key.
+This logic allows for safe and secure key rotation, providing enough time to work around various DNS caches.

-Rotate subcommand can also remove all expired keys from the vault.
+The rotate subcommand can also remove all expired keys from the vault.

 ## Sign headers

-Rspamd allows to change headers that are required to be signed.
-From Rspamd 1.7.3, you can specify them as `sign_headers` option.
-By default, Rspamd distinguish two options:
+Rspamd allows you to change the headers that are required to be signed.
+From Rspamd 1.7.3, you can specify them using the sign_headers option.
+By default, Rspamd distinguishes between two types of headers:

-* Normal headers: they are signed as many times as you specify them. **Important security notice**: an attacker can add arbitrary headers with the same name before the headers signed and will still get a valid signature.
-This option is thus recommended for headers that are non **visible** to users.
-We want **transport** headers to be treated as normal headers here.
+* Normal headers: These headers are signed as many times as you specify them. **Important security notice**: An attacker can add arbitrary headers with the same name before the signed headers and will still get a valid signature.
+This option is recommended for headers that are not visible to users, such as transport headers.
-* Oversigned headers: these headers are signed `N + 1` times **even if `N==0`**.
-Oversigned headers cannot be appended to a message.
-We usually want displayed or meaningful headers to be oversigned here.
+* Oversigned headers: These headers are signed `N + 1` times **even if `N == 0`**.
+Oversigned headers cannot be appended to a message without signature breaking.
+Displayed or meaningful headers are usually oversigned.
-* Optionally oversigned headers (from 1.9.3): these headers are signed `N + 1` times **if `N<>0` only**.
-Oversigned headers cannot be appended to a message.
-We usually want displayed but optional headers to be oversigned in this way.
+* Optionally oversigned headers (from 1.9.3): These headers are signed `N + 1` times **if `N != 0` only.** Optionally oversigned headers cannot be appended to a message without signature breaking, if at least one header with such a name is presented in the original message.
+Displayed but optional headers are usually oversigned in this way.

-Oversigned headers are prefixed with `(o)` string.
-Optionally oversigned headers are prefixed with `(x)` string.
+Oversigned headers are prefixed with the (o) string.
+Optionally oversigned headers are prefixed with the (x) string.

 ### Default sign_headers (after 1.9.3)